jdelamer/csci-128/source/topic7.rst

 * These are objects!
 * We can even make our own *objects*
-    * stay tuned
 * These objects act a little differently inside the computer
-    * For good reason too, but stay tuned.

 Methods